Activities

 As you follow the trail, you’ll encounter several sites of cultural and natural significance, including a large trapping pit and the ruins of an old shepherd’s hut.
 The rest area offers a glimpse into the past with the remains of an old ruin and traces of a coal mine, adding a historical layer to your nature-filled adventure.

-Klevens Top
+Klevens Topp

 The hiking trail to the summit of Kleven offers breathtaking, panoramic views of the surrounding landscape.
 Starting on the shores of Lake Idsjön at Klevsand, the trail immediately immerses you in history with a Stone Age cemetery at the beginning.
 As you continue, you’ll encounter cultural relics like ancient moose pits and ruins, adding a fascinating layer to your journey.